How To Prevent & Treat Common Sports Dental Injuries

-This is a big deal given the many dental injuries that most sports players experience.
-According to the American Dental Assistant’s Association, 5 million teeth are lost every year through sport related injuries (1).
+Given the many dental injuries that most sports players experience, this is a big deal.
+According to the American Dental Assistant’s Association, 5 million teeth are lost yearly through sport-related injuries (1).

 Your Biggest Risk: Contact Sports

 While dental injuries are sustained in contact and non-contact sports, indulging in contact sports increases the risk of dental injury (2).
-It is because of this that athletes involved in contact sports like basketball, boxing, rugby, and the likes are encouraged to wear protective gears, including mouth guards.
+Because of this, athletes involved in contact sports like basketball, boxing, rugby, and the like are encouraged to wear protective gear, including mouth guards.
 This piece of equipment protects you from sustaining dental injuries to a certain extent.
-It’s importance is usually underestimated and unfortunately only appreciated after an injury has been sustained.
+It’s importance is usually underestimated and, unfortunately, only appreciated after an injury has been sustained.

 Sports Injury Prevention -Safety Gear: A Must-Have Accessory

 Using a helmet lowers the risk of dental and skull injuries.
-However, for maximum protection, you should choose a helmet that fits you perfectly and securely.
+However, you should choose a helmet that fits you perfectly and securely for maximum protection.
 So how do you choose an ideal helmet?